How to Prevent Disease & Death in Chickens

 • Empty, clean, and sanitize feeders at least once a year.

 Cleaning may sound like a lot of work, but I have good news for you!
 DON’T be a clean freak about your chicken coop!
-A little bit of droppings and messiness actually helps your chickens build up immunity to diseases and parasites.
+A little bit of droppings and messiness actually helps your chickens build up immunity to disease and parasites.

 If all sources of disease and parasites are eradicated from your flock’s living area, they will be more susceptible when a disease or parasite does become present in their environment.
 The goal is to prevent a build up of messiness where disease and parasites can thrive and become out of control.
 Exposure to small amounts of pathogens and parasites can help a chicken’s body build immunity to diseases and parasites.